UnionOfRAD/li3_qa/README.md

 ### Covered Command

-Allows for checking if classes in a given library all have corresponding tests according to the Lithium standard.
+Allows for checking if classes in a given library (or project) all have corresponding tests according to the Lithium standard.
 Also prints out coverage percentage.
 ```
 li3 covered /path/to/library
 ```